Tom Lohr has eaten a hot dog at all 30 MLB ballparks and is the author of "Gone to the Dogs: In Search of the Best Ballpark Hot Dog."

 Historical, But Not Why You Might Think

-There have been a slew of new ballparks built in the last few decades.
+There has been a slew of new ballparks built in the last few decades.
 Most teams have stadiums that were built in the 1990s or later.
 These slick new facilities seem to be half ballpark and half arcade as teams try to lure fans by making their ballpark more “family friendly.”
 That means stuffing each ballpark with rides, zip lines, playgrounds and games that ensures you will only see half of the game while keeping an eye on your kid while it partakes in all of the extra crap that has nothing to do with baseball.

 There are a few stalwarts in the majors that still have the feel of a real ballpark, and for historical reasons you should make a visit.
 Delay your pilgrimage to these sports cathedrals and you risk missing out on experiencing baseball history.
 These ballparks won't be around forever.
 Ask not for whom the wrecking ball tolls...it tolls for aging stadiums.
 Just ask Jack Murphy.